fedspendingtransparency/data-act-broker-backend/doc/INSTALL.md

     * `Enter your S3 role`: the [AWS role you created](https://github.com/fedspendingtransparency/data-act-core#creating-s3-only-role "Creating S3-only role") for uploading files to the broker

 * `Would you like to configure your logging`: `y` if you want to use the broker's cloud logging feature, `n` if you'd prefer to handle logging locally
+**TODO:** What guidance can we provide about cloud logging and when a user would want to do that?

     * `Enter port`: logging service port
     * `Enter the logging URL`: logging service URL